cameronraysmith/IaC/README.md

 This folder contains [infrastructure as code][IaC] (IaC) for a minimal development environment that supports swapping backend machines and associated GPU(s) to meet the demands of a given development task.
 It currently uses [terraform][terraform] with the [google cloud platform][gcpsdk] provider, but it could be adapted for other cloud platforms or providers (see the [terraform documentation][tfmdocs] for further reference).

+## workflow
-The general workflow is to set up a development machine with `make up`, connect to the machine via the associated jupyter lab server accessible from the google cloud platform user interface for interactive use, and ssh to the machine from a terminal or IDE such as VS Code for library development.
-The machine can be toggled off and on with `make stop` and `make start`.
-All associated resources can be destroyed with `make down`.
+The expected workflow is to

+- set up a development machine with `make up`,
+- connect to the machine via the associated jupyter lab server accessible from the [google cloud platform user interface][gcpui] for interactive use,
+- [ssh](#remote-connection) to the machine from a terminal or IDE such as VS Code for library development,
+- toggle the machine off and on with `make stop` and `make start`, and
+- destroy all associated resources with `make down`.

 ## prerequisites